ekwan/PyQuiver/README.md

 gs-type3.output    ts-type3.output
 gs-type4.output    ts-type4.output
 ```

-We might want to run `PyQuier` using the `substitutions.config` file on all ground states and transitions states of matching type (commonly the type will be a theory level or basis set, etc.) To accomplish this we run `autoquiver.py` as follows:
+We might want to run *PyQuiver* using the `substitutions.config` file on all pairs of ground states and transition states.
+For example, these pairs may be the same calculation run at many levels of theory.
+Note that it is crucial that all files have a consistent atom numbering scheme.

+To accomplish this we run `autoquiver.py` as follows:

 ```
 python src/autoquiver.py -e .output auto/ auto/substitutions.config gs ts -
 ```

-The arguments get interpreted as follows:
+The arguments are:

 * `-e .output`: a flag to look for files with the extension `.output` as the frequency jobs for the ground and transitions states.
 * `auto/`: look for files in the `auto/` directory.
 * `auto/substitutions.config`: use `auto/substitutions.config` as the configuration file.